 Joseph de Maistre once said, “Every nation gets the government it deserves.”
-By paying decision makers in our government less than what lifeguards make in California, and then subjecting them to conflict of interest rules that prohibit them from doing thing like investing so they can send their kids to college, you get what we have today.
+By paying decision-makers in our government less than what lifeguards make in California and then subjecting them to conflict of interest rules that prohibit them from doing a thing like investing so they can send their kids to college, you get what we have today.

-Let’s say you have even the smallest bit of drive to succeed in life, whether that be defined by building a career/business or just accumulating a big a pile of money.
+Let’s say you have even the slightest drive to succeed in life, defined by building a career/business or just accumulating a big pile of money.
 Why, why, why would you ever succumb to the horrors of public service?

 But here’s the best part.
-Somehow this is news while big pharma CEOs sold stock 12 minutes after announcing the COVID vaccine last November.
-Afterwards, crickets.
+This is news while big pharma CEOs sold stock 12 minutes after announcing the COVID vaccine last November.
+Afterward, crickets.
 No probes into those sales by the SEC.
 No congressional hearings.
 Nothing happened, which is amazing given these conflict of interest rules actually serve a purpose in the private sector.

 Lastly, if anyone has tried to buy a house lately, check this out.
 It’s arguably the smartest idea that I’ve seen in years.